betatim/lhcb-starterkit/README.md

 Days three and four will focus on LHCb specific tasks and questions.

-Specific dates and topics are not set in stone yet.
+Topics are not set in stone yet for the LHCb part, they depend in part on interest and instructors.

 ## Potential dates

-Loosly targeting the first week of June.
+Targeting the first week of June.

 ## Target Audience